 - Frequently change your connection protocols and locations.

 If you plan to use VPN in China for more than one day, ensure that you use all your providers’ perks.
-The majority of suitable VPN for China will allow you to switch between various protocols and locations.
+The majority of suitable VPNs for China will allow you to switch between various protocols and locations.
 Do that as often as possible!
-If you can’t reach some services, play with those parameters.
+If you can’t reach some servers, play with those parameters.
 Sometimes you will need to change them 10-15 times to get things done.
+And don’t be surprised if the connection is slow, millions of people use VPNs out of China every minute!

-Even if you reached the desired website, the connection might be weak and the traffic- slow.
+Even if you reach the desired website, the connection might be weak and the traffic slow.
 Don’t be upset.
 It is China, after all.